The-FinAI/PIXIU/README.md

 To address these gaps, we introduce PIXIU, providing:

-1. Open-source LLMs tailored for finance FinMA, by fine-tuning LLaMA with the dataset constructed in PIXIU.
+1. Open-source LLMs tailored for finance called FinMA, by fine-tuning LLaMA with the dataset constructed in PIXIU.
 2. Large-scale, high-quality multi-task and multi-modal financial instruction tuning data.
 3. Holistic financial evaluation benchmarks FLUPE for assessing financial LLMs.